Princess Fawzia-Latifa of Egypt: Early life

 Fawzia Latifa works in the field of public relations and media.
-She has also worked as a diplomat with the delegation of the Principality of Monaco in Berlin/Germany.
+She has also worked as a diplomat with the delegation of the Principality of Monaco in Berlin, Germany.

 Marriage

-On 19 January 2019, at her father's residence in Geneva, she married Sylvain Jean-Baptiste Alexandre Renaudeau (born on 9 November 1979), a French electronic engineer working in Monaco.
+On 19 January 2019, at her father's residence in Geneva, she married Sylvain Jean-Baptiste Alexandre Renaudeau (born 9 November 1979), a French electronic engineer working in Monaco.
 They have two children.